-- We are an early stage company and have not yet generated any profits; - Our financials were prepared on a "going concern" basis; - Any valuation of the Company at this stage is difficult to assess; - We operate in a regulatory environment that is evolving and uncertain; - We operate in a highly regulated industry; - We were recently approved as a broker-dealer, and are still in the process of adapting our business model and pricing structure; - We may be liable for misstatements made by issuers; - Our compliance is focused on U.S. laws and we have not analyzed foreign laws regarding the participation of non-U.S. residents; - StartEngine's service offerings are relatively new in an industry that is still quickly evolving; - We have an evolving business model; - We are reliant on one main type of service; - Our future plans include the use of blockchain technology, including the Ethereum protocol; - We depend on key personnel and face challenges recruiting needed personnel; - StartEngine and its providers are vulnerable to hackers and cyber attacks; - The SEC may suspend trading in a stock when the SEC is of the opinion that a suspension is required to protect investors and the public interest; - StartEngine currently relies on one escrow agent and technology service provider; - We are dependent on general economic conditions; - We face significant market competition; - We may not be able to protect all of our intellectual property; - Our revenues and profits are subject to fluctuations; - If the company cannot raise sufficient funds it will not succeed; and - There is only a small minimum amount set as a condition to closing this offering.
+- We are an early stage company and have not yet generated any profits; - Our financials were prepared on a "going concern" basis; - Any valuation of the Company at this stage is difficult to assess; - We operate in a regulatory environment that is evolving and uncertain; - We operate in a highly regulated industry; - We were recently approved as a broker-dealer, and are still in the process of adapting our business model and pricing structure; - We may be liable for misstatements made by issuers; - Our compliance is focused on U.S. laws and we have not analyzed foreign laws regarding the participation of non-U.S. residents; - StartEngine's service offerings are relatively new in an industry that is still quickly evolving; - We have an evolving business model; - We are reliant on one main type of service; - We depend on key personnel and face challenges recruiting needed personnel; - StartEngine and its providers are vulnerable to hackers and cyber attacks; - When we launch our ATS, we may be affected by SEC actions; - StartEngine currently relies on one escrow agent and technology service provider; - We are dependent on general economic conditions; - We face significant market competition; - We may not be able to protect all of our intellectual property; - Our revenues and profits are subject to fluctuations; - If the company cannot raise sufficient funds it will not succeed; - There is only a small minimum amount set as a condition to closing this offering; and - Natural disasters and other events beyond our control could materially adversely affect us.